NBISweden/workshop-reproducible-research/docs/git.md

     * The `Dockerfile` contains the recipe for making a Docker container for the analysis, which will be covered in detail in the [Docker tutorial](docker.md).
-    * The `code/` directory contains an R Markdown report that is used in the final step of the analysis (more on this in the [R Markdown tutorial](rmarkdown.md)).

 !!! note "Quick recap"
     We have used two `git` commands this far: